not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## input-trigger

-Identifies the input port that will be monitored for trigger inputs.
+Identifies that an input port that will be monitored for trigger input signals.

 An input will be considered to have 'triggered' if it went from low voltage (0V) to high voltage (more then 1V).
-After triggering, the input must first return back to low voltage (0V) before it can be triggered again.
+After being triggered, the input signal must first return back to low voltage (0V) before it can be triggered again.

-When an input has been triggered, the internal trigger (identified by the `id` property) will be set, which can then influence the running state of a [Lane](#lane) if it uses that trigger as `start-trigger`, `restart-trigger` or `stop-trigger`.
+When an input has been triggered, the internal trigger (identified by the `id` property) will be set, which can then influence the running state of a [Lane](#lane) if it uses that trigger id as `start-trigger`, `restart-trigger` or `stop-trigger`.

 ### Properties